 That’s why we partnered with Brian Gardner, a minimalist designer, to create some minimal WordPress themes using Mai Theme.

-The three themes are called Mai Twenty Seven, Mai Catalina, and Mai Lookbook and are part of our collection of minimal WordPress website templates.
+The themes are called Mai Twenty Seven and Mai Lookbook and are part of our collection of minimal WordPress website templates.
 Each one offers a clean and clear design, leaves plenty of room for customization, and is unique in its own way.

-- Mai Twenty Seven is very basic would apply well to an author or artist.
+- Mai Twenty Seven is very basic would apply well to an author or artist website.

 - Mai Lookbook is geared toward fashion or magazine sites.

-Of course, they all have the same thing in common, they are minimalist, relying heavily on a simple color scheme (all of these are black and white), lots of empty space, and content areas that are well-defined, clear, and stand-out.
+Of course, they both have the same thing in common, they are minimalist, relying heavily on a simple color scheme (all of these are black and white), lots of empty space, and content areas that are well-defined, clear, and stand-out.

 All Mai Themes are Minimally-Minded